Five reasons to study French

-2. A second language is a huge bonus to have on your CV
+3. A second language is a huge bonus for your CV

-In a world where so much business is done on an international level, companies are always on the lookout for employees who can easily converse with their overseas colleagues.
-If you want your CV to find itself at the top of the pile, a French degree is a great start.
+As so much business is done on an international level, companies are always on the lookout for employees who can easily converse with overseas colleagues.
+A language degree will be a great advantage on your CV, especially in one as widely spoken within the international job market as French.